neo-project/neo-express/docs/command-reference.md

 ## neo-express wallet

-The `wallet` command has a series of subcommands for the management of standard wallets and accounts for use in the NEO-Express blockchain.
+The `wallet` command has a series of subcommands for the management of standard wallets and accounts for use in the Neo-Express blockchain.
 As stated above, wallet accounts are stored unencrypted and should never be used in a production context.

 All `wallet` subcommands support the `--input` argument for non-default blockchain